Baltimore's 15-Minute Delay: A Compromise That Satisfies No One

 Comparison: Delay Models Across Cities

-Baltimore's 15-minute delay is shorter than Chicago's 30-minute model, but both fundamentally break the value proposition of scanner access:
+Baltimore's 15-minute delay is shorter than Chicago's 30-minute model, but both eliminate the core benefits of scanner access:

 | City | Delay | Breaking News | Active Threats | Accountability |